+The Commission has had regard to the suitability of the second method, being the constructed approach under the Manual's hierarchy in establishing the USP.
 In this inquiry, the Commission has found that the Australian industry was unprofitable during the inquiry period and for a significant period of time preceding this.
 The Commission considers that the amount of profit achieved by the Australian industry in 2015 is not adequately contemporaneous and such, would not take into account changes in the Australian industry or the Australian market since that time for the purposes of constructing a USP.

-The Commission has had regard to the methods detailed in the Manual for calculating an appropriate amount for profit, which draws reference to the application of a target return on investment or profit surveys.76 The Commission understands that the Australian industry's target return on investment relates broadly to its business and not distinctly to any general category of products.
-Further, the Commission is not aware of any relevant profit surveys and notes that InfraBuild is the only producer of like goods in Australia.
+The Commission has had regard to the methods detailed in the Manual for calculating an appropriate amount for profit, which draws reference to the application of a target return on investment or profit surveys.
+InfraBuild submits that its target return on investment should be applied as the amount of profit.
+The Commission understands that the Australian Industry's target return on investment relates broadly to its business and not distinctly to any general category of products.
+Given that a correlation between this target return on investment and sales of rebar cannot be established, the Commission does not consider InfraBuild's proposed approach suitable.

+The Commission is not aware of any relevant profit surveys and notes that InfraBuild is the only producer of like goods in Australia.